Responsibilities of the Complainant

 Rights of the Complainant

-In addition to the rights and responsibilities in conduct meetings and hearings listed for complainants in the formal conduct process section, complainants in CRB cases have the following rights:
+In addition to the rights and responsibilities in conduct meetings and hearings listed for complainants in the formal conduct process section, complainants in CRB hearings have the following rights:

 - The complainant may provide compelling reasons to challenge the participation of any board member; the decision shall be made by the board hearing the case in consultation with the CRB advisor.